On average, your neighbors pay $88 a month.See Your Rates

 The Bluegrass State is famous for its college basketball, horse racing, and bourbon.
 That said, its unique location between the Midwest and the Deep South leads to some unique homeowners insurance risks to consider.

-Kentucky is in the middle when it comes to average home insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Kentucky was $1,023, slightly lower than the national average of $1,132.
-27 states have lower average home insurance rates than Kentucky.
+How much is home insurance in Kentucky?
+Kentucky is in the middle when it comes to homeowners insurance premiums.
+The average cost of homeowners insurance in the state of Kentucky is $1,062.
+That's just slightly lower than the national average of $1,173.
+24 states have lower average home insurance rates than Kentucky.

 Choosing a homeowners insurance company in Kentucky should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Kentucky from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Kentucky.
 Out of the 12,058 Kentucky homeowners that used QuoteWizard to request insurance quotes last year, 832 had no home insurance.

-Why contact every individual company in Kentucky that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in Kentucky you want a homeowners quote from?
+You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|